woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ## Notes

 - This could have been made more difficult with legitimate DNS traffic in the packets.
-In that case perhaps Solution 2 would have been more robust.
+In that case there wouldve been an wxtra step to filter out the normal traffic.
 - `jq` syntax (like `sed` and `regex`) is complex and difficult to remember.
 Large **Language** Models are made for translation, so they're well suited to creating these types of commands.
-- In future challenge, I plan to start with an approach like Solution 2 and fall back on bespoke Python code like Solution 1 if that fails.
+- In future challenges, I plan to start with an approach like Solution 2 and fall back on bespoke Python code like Solution 1 if that fails.

 ---